 New neighbourhoods in greenfield areas face a different set of challenges than more established neighbourhoods.
-To better understand and respond to these challenges, DELWP has partnered with Resilient Melbourne to coordinate research projects and test the principle of 20-minute neighbourhoods in greenfield developments settings.
+To better understand and respond to these challenges, in 2019 DELWP partnered with Resilient Melbourne to coordinate research projects and test the principle of 20-minute neighbourhoods in greenfield developments settings.

-The research projects were developed by RMIT University and Monash University and include:
+The four research projects that the Resilient Melbourne report summarises were undertaken by RMIT University and Monash University and include:

 - Beveridge North-West report, reviewing key literature, precinct structure planning and 20-minute neighbourhoods in growth areas.

 - Mambourin report, recommended strategies to stage community infrastructure delivery in growth areas through temporary activation and land-use.

 - Economic benefits report, identifying and valuing the economic benefits of 20-minute neighbourhoods.

 - Assessment of the retail model in greenfield development settings, identifying the social and health impacts of the form of shopping centres in new suburbs.

 The following research reports are available via the links below:

 - Economic benefits of 20-minute neighbourhoods (PDF, 14.6 MB)